This tutorial I will show you how to enter docker command without using sudo command on Ubuntu Linux machine.

 $ docker run hello-world Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock: Get http://%2Fvar%2Frun%2Fdocker.sock/v1.27/containers/json: dial unix /var/run/docker.sock: connect: permission denied

 You would probably circumvent this by using sudo before docker command or logging as root using su.
 But it does not have to be that way.
 It is possible to run as normal user, and there are two ways.
 One is to add your user to docker group and another is to allow it to write to Unix socket used by docker.
-We are going to show both ways to do this in new Ubuntu 18.04 in this article.
+We are going to show both ways to do this in on Ubuntu 18.04 LTS.

 1) Adding user to the docker group